BoneMuffin/Project-Landing-Page/README.md

-Working with CSS and flex properties
+Working with CSS and flex properties to create a landing page.
+Hours of sleep were neglected.
-Photos by cody berg and Eduardo Rosas